bertrandmartel/w230st-osx/README.md

 # OS X El Capitan on W230ST

-Clover configuration for OS X El Capitan (10.11.4) for laptop Clevo W230ST
+Clover configuration for OS X El Capitan (10.11.4) on laptop Clevo W230ST

 To begin with Clover install check <a href="http://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/">this link</a>